grych/drab/README.md

     socket "/drab/socket", Drab.Socket
     ```

+Congratullations!
+You have Drab installed and you can proceed with your own Commanders.

+## Usage

+All the Drab functions (callbacks, event handlers) are placed in the module called `Commander`.
+Think about it as a controller for the live pages.
+Commanders are similar to Phoenix controllers and should be placed in `web/commanders` directory.

+To enable Drab on the specific pages, you need to add the directive `use Drab.Controller` to your application controller.
+Notice that it will enable Drab on all the pages under the specific controller.

-  9. Generate the first page Commander (commander is a controller for Drab live page).
+  1. Generate the page Commander.
 Commander name should correspond to controller, so PageController should have Page Commander:

     ```bash
     $ mix drab.gen.commander Page